Labor of Love

 –––linking form to metaphysics, (...)
 Sylvia Schedelbauer’s Labor of Love renders death’s opposite as a haptic wonder.
 It takes words from Peter Wohlleben’s Trees of Knowledge BBC3 broadcast and plays them over colorful, kaleidoscopic images punctuated by soft fades in and out of black.
 The words are effective as a purely textural force — they seem to take on an affective force outside their meaning — but they also provide an entrypoint to the film’s central metaphor.
 Per Schedelbauer, “love opens new internal spaces, invites possibilities — and allows for change, generosity, and human growth.”
 Wohlleben’s work is about how trees communicate, and it reveals a communicative world that is inaccessible to outsiders.
 The “argument,” of Labor of Love is that love does the same, and it attempts to visualize that internal space in the same way Wohlleben attempts to explain the communication of trees.
 Whether this sounds either pretentious or naive on paper, the proof is in the pudding; Labor of Love is as fulfilling a sensory experience as you could hope to find.
 (Forrest Cardamenis, blog entry)

-The Roots of Our Connections
+The Rootstocks of Our Connections

 by José Emilio González Calvillo